jake-whipp/dynamica/README.md

 # dynamica
-My School CS project for an emulated social media platform.
+My school CS project for an emulated social media platform.
 Built in HTML, CSS, JQuery, PHP, and MySQL.

 ## instructions